 Primary fire response will be provided from the Rocky View County Fire Station #103 located at Highway 1A and Lochend Road, approximately three kilometres to the northwest.
+Emergency response time falls within the 10-minute response time from this fire station.
 Secondary fire response is anticipated from The City of Calgary and/or The Town of Cochrane subject to the terms of the applicable Intermunicipal Agreement.
 Policing will be provided by the RCMP Detachment in The Town of Cochrane with support from the Rocky View County Community Peace Officers.
 Emergency Response will be addressed by the 911 system with dispatch of ambulance service from EMS facilities within the City of Calgary.